 Your cancer’s genetic uniqueness is mapped & targeted treatments are identified – thus increasing your probability of a successful outcome.

 Over the decades we have been building a global alliance of doctors who can deliver these targeted treatments.

 This is the ultimate in personalised cancer medicine – Precision Cancer Medicine.

-For example: If a sample group of 100 women with a similar breast cancer ares genomically tested, you would find a great deal of variance.
+In other words: If a sample group of 100 women with a similar breast cancer ares pharmaco-genomically tested, you would find a great deal of variance.

 The tests would reveal that some women would respond to targeted chemotherapies while others would be poor responders.